|Elliott Sound Products||Baffle Step Compensation|

 The increase in output can be seen as the dimensions of the sphere approach the wavelength of the reproduced frequency.
 Once the wavelength is smaller than the diameter of the sphere, the response flattens out again, having risen by 6dB from the low frequency level.
 The radiating efficiency of the driver starts to increase earlier than one might imagine - there is a 1dB increase in SPL at the frequency where the baffle is about 0.2 of a wavelength, and the baffle step effect has no influence when the baffle width is greater than 3 wavelengths.
 At this point, the driver is effectively radiating into a hemisphere.

 The absolute worst enclosure is a circular tube (cylinder), with the driver mounted in the exact centre of an end-cap.
 The response ripples caused by this are extreme, but with most systems this is not an issue, since this would be a very unusual shape for an enclosure.
-The response in a cylinder shows fluctuations in level that are quite unacceptable, and it is not a shape I would recommend to anyone.
+The response for a cylinder with the driver mounted at the end shows fluctuations in level that are quite unacceptable, and it is not a shape I would recommend to anyone.
 A cube is little better, and again the effect is made very much worse if the driver is mounted in the centre.
 Because these shapes are (or should be) avoided altogether, I have not included any response graphs.
+For this reason, it's best to try to ensure that midrange and tweeter drivers (in particular) are installed so they are a different distance from each edge of the baffle.

 Figure 2 - Response Behaviour - 300mm Wide Rectangular Box (After Olson)